ChrstphrHll/npc_gen/students/Mateos Elanil.md

 ---
 ### Description
 - 2nd year Halfling Rouge in Fiesn
-- curly lighter blonde hair that's parted to the right, Amber eyes, and Dark Tan skin
+- short wavy white hair that's put up, Amber eyes, and Dark Tan skin
 - Is Understanding and Neglectful, and has Gratitude as their ideal

 ### Organizations